 The Old Fitzroy

 The group has maintained the pub’s historic features, with a few updates to help the old bits shine.
-Some of the furniture has been updated and the kitchen has been zhooshed up, but the most notable update is the new 100-seat outdoor-dining area.
-It’s the perfect place to sip beers and vino from afternoon into evening and snack on head chef Anna Ugarte-Carral’s lofty pub grub.
-The space looks essentially the same, but that’s the beauty of it.
+Some of the furniture has been updated and the kitchen has been zhooshed up, but the most notable update is a 100-seat outdoor-dining area.
+It’s the perfect place to sip on a beer or vino from afternoon into evening.
+Aside from that, the pub looks and feels essentially the same as it always has.
+And that’s the beauty of it.

-Odd Culture is also renewing its focus on the pub’s theatre, which is operated by Red Line Productions.
+Odd Culture has also put renewed focus on the pub’s theatre downstairs, which has long been a space for emerging queer and experimental artists to hone their craft.
+The theatre is still independently operated by Red Line Productions.